Zum Inhalt springen

 • Lay flat to dry away from direct sunlight

-• Shape while damp for easier care
+• Shape wool garments while damp

-• Allow to dry completely before storing
+• Allow all pieces to dry completely before storing

 Storage